 Access Control Lists (ACL)

 ACLs offer a more flexible way to control file and directory rights than the usual owner-group-other schema in Unix.
-We use them on the Astro SAN for example.
+We use them on some group shares for example.
 In a nutshell, with ACLs you can set separate permissions for every single user.

 Note that the following commands should be executed on one of our managed Linux workstations, for instance